Menopause and Body Odor Changes: Get a Whiff of This

 - Magnesium – our super-power supplement relieves joint pain, muscle cramps, Restless Leg Syndrome, headaches, depression, fatigue, anxiety and supports better sleep

-- Sleep Premium CBD Tincture + Mint – helps to calm anxiety, and supports sleep
+- Sleep Premium CBD Tincture + Mint – helps to calm anxiety that can cause perspiration, and supports sleep

-- PH-balanced Vaginal Wipes – perfect for an anytime gentle and moisturizing cleanse; also available in three-packs and individually wrapped singles for on-the-go freshness
+- PH-balanced Cleansing Cloths – perfect for an anytime freshen-up, and anywhere gentle and moisturizing cleanse; also available in three-packs and individually wrapped singles for on-the-go freshness

-- Ultra Gentle pH Balanced Body Wash – won’t irritate even the most sensitive parts of your body
+- Ultra Gentle pH Balanced Body Wash – a gentle and effective cleanse, won’t irritate even the most sensitive parts of your body

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.